-- The employer notifies the employee in advance of its intent to claim the tip credit toward the minimum wage. - The employee is permitted to retain all tips, except when in a valid tip-pooling arrangement.
-However, an employee's tips may not be reduced by more than 15% under a valid tip-pooling arrangement. - The employer maintains accurate and complete records of all tips the employee received.
+- The employer notifies the employee in advance of its intent to claim the tip credit toward the minimum wage. - The employee is permitted to retain all tips, except when in a valid tip-pooling arrangement. - The employer maintains accurate and complete records of all tips the employee received.

-(N.C.G.S. § 95-25.3(f); 13 NCAC 12.0303(e).)
+(N.C.
+Gen. Stat.
+Ann. § 95-25.3(f); 13 N.C.
+Admin.
+Code 12.0303(e).)